NeurodataWithoutBorders/nwb-schema/docs/format/source/format_description.rst

 All times are stored in seconds using double precision (64 bit) floating point values.
-A smaller floating point value, e.g. 32 bit, is **not** permitted for storing times.
+A smaller floating point value, e.g. 32 bit, is **not** recommended for storing times.
 This is because significant errors for time can result from using smaller data sizes.
-Throughout this document, sizes (number of bits) are provided for many datatypes (e.g. float32).
+Throughout this document, sizes (number of bits) are specified for many datatypes (e.g., float32).
-If the size is followed by "!" then the size is the minimum size, otherwise it is the recommended size.
-For fields with a recommended size, larger or smaller sizes can be used (and for integer types both signed and unsigned), so long as the selected size encompasses the full range of data, and for floats, without loss of significant precision.
+For fields with a specified size, larger sizes can be used, so long as the selected size encompasses the full range of data, and for floats, without loss of significant precision.
-Fields that have a minimum size can use larger, but not smaller sizes.

 Links and data references
 -------------------------